October Health – 2025 Report

 -

-- Integrate Digital Tools: Use platforms like October to deliver guided mindfulness group sessions and interactive content.
+Digital Tools: Utilize digital platforms like October to provide access to guided mindfulness sessions and resources for employees.